 Contact notification

-Notifying your recent contacts helps to control the spread of a respiratory virus by quickly informing people that they should take health precautions
+If you have COVID-19, flu, or RSV, notifying people you have been in recent contact with can help control the spread of the virus within your community.
+Notifying your recent contacts helps control the spread of a respiratory virus by quickly informing people that they should take health precautions

 COVID-19 + the flu shot